CSCfi/csc-user-guide/docs/cloud/rahti/storage/persistent.md

       storage: 1Gi
 ```

-Persistent storage can be requested also via the web console.

-This will request a 1 GiB persistent storage that can be mounted in read-write
+Above will request a 1 GiB persistent storage that can be mounted in read-write
 mode by multiple nodes.
 Other access modes are ReadWriteOnce (Only one node can mount it read-write) and ReadOnlyMany (Multiple nodes can mount read-only).

+Persistent storage can be requested also via the web console.

 The persistent volume can be used in a pod by specifying `spec.volumes`
 (defines the volumes to attach) and `spec.containers.volumeMounts` (defines where